-Interpretation of The Eight of Cups reversed
+Eight of Cups reversed

 When the Eight of Cups is drawn upside down, this most often indicates that the seeker is feeling very confused.
 They are dissatisfied with their everyday life and aware of the problems they are experiencing but just don't seem to be able to find the solution they so badly need.

 Whether it is in the seeker's professional or romantic life, dissatisfaction doesn't just become normal without any warning.
 But it can creep up on you very slowly, so that you can't say when it really arrived.
 It is therefore perfectly natural in this context to find it difficult to quickly get rid of habits that are harmful for you.